nashcom/nsh-c-icap/README.md

 - key.pem

+## Tested environments

+- Docker on Linux
+- Podman on Linux
+- Docker Desktop on Windows
+- Docker Desktop on MacOS

+On Linux ARM and Mac Apple Silicon (M1/M2) an Linux ARM image is created.
+The resulting image is always a Redhat UBI image.

 ## Testing and troubleshooting

 The c-icap project offers a simple to use ICAP client in addition to the server components.